Im-Fran/SimpleCoreAPI/README.md

 ## Where is the documentation?
 This can be found [here](https://docs.theprogramsrc.xyz/SimpleCoreAPI/) (it's a Dokka Resource), everything is documented through the Kotlin Docs (Similar to JavaDocs but for Kotlin :p )

+## How does this work?
+Ok, so we have multiple types of initializers for different software, Spigot, Bungee, Velocity and Standalone.

+The Standalone system works by loading all jars under the modules/ folder into the current classpath.<br/>
+The other kinds of software will use their embedded plugin system to avoid difficult tasks, like sorting modules to be loaded.

+## Ok, and how do I use the Standalone mode?
+In the Standalone system you will naturally shade SimpleCoreAPI and use the `xyz.theprogramsrc.simplecoreapi.standalone.StandaloneLoader` as your main class.<br/>
+Later you will mark your main class with the `@EntryPoint` annotation.
+Then SimpleCoreAPI will load all modules, then execute the `@EntryPoint` class.

+## How do I use the other modes?
+Depending on the software you're using you'll need to mark SimpleCoreAPI and the modules you need as `dependency` (NOT `soft-dependency`) so the system will load all modules and files you need before your plugin is loaded.